 1Password vs. BitWarden

-BitWarden is packed with military-level password security tools that you would usually expect from popular contemporaries like 1Password and LastPass.
-BitWarden’s open-source structure is what makes it stand out from other software.
+BitWarden comes with military-level password security tools, which you’d expect from top contemporaries LastPass and 1Password.
+What makes it distinctive from the rest is how the software is structured: BitWarden is open-source.
 Open-source software is known for its low cost and frequent updates.
 However, it’s also well-known for not having an intuitive interface.
 This makes this platform more difficult to use.

 BitWarden offers three plans for personal use.
 The Free plan allows you to access a few key password management tools, such as unlimited password storage, biometric log-in support and password management tools.
 The Premium plan costs only $10 per year.
 It also has business-focused plans, such as a Teams plan at $3 a month per user.